G8TIC/radar/PROTOCOL.md

 ### Radio Statistics

-The 1090MHz radio channel local to you may contain a huge amount of traffic that is meaningless to us including legcacy Mode-A, Mode-C and Mode-S (short) messages.
+The 1090MHz radio channel local to you may contain a huge amount of traffic that is meaningless to us including legacy Mode-A, Mode-C and Mode-S (short) messages.

 We count the quantity of these messages to understand how busy the radio